-At St James's C.E Primary School, we understand that we are legally required to comply with certain welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2021.
-We are committed to:
+At St James's C.E.
+Primary School, we fully understand and embrace our legal and moral responsibilities to meet the welfare requirements outlined in the Statutory Framework for the Early Years Foundation Stage (EYFS) 2025.
+We are committed to fostering a safe, nurturing, and inclusive environment where every child can thrive.
+In line with the updated statutory guidance, we are dedicated to: